-Caroline Flynn-Macleod is a partner in lobbying firm Terrington Management and a director of First Defence, a defence and security consultancy.
-She is also listed on the House of Lords Register as working for Lord Bramall.
+Caroline Flynn-Macleod is a partner in lobbying firm Terrington Management.
+She is a former director of First Defence, a now defunct defence and security think tank and consultancy, and was previously a lobbyist for GEC.

-In 2005 she fought the Middlesbrough constituency seat for the Conservative Party.
+In 2005 Flynn-MacLeod fought the Middlesbrough constituency seat for the Conservative Party.

 - Flynn-MacLeod gained a B.A.
 (Hons) in European Studies, from the University of Bradford, and studied European Law and Politics at the University of Aix-Marseille, Aix-en-Provence, France.
 She won a postgraduate scholarship to the College of Europe, Bruges Belgium where she furthered her European Studies, and was trained to work and negotiate in an international environment.
 She is a fluent French speaker.

-- Partner, Terrington Management LLP; Director, First Defence, advice to defence and security companies; personal clients include Vendigital (supply chain management), Raytheon Systems Ltd (defence training systems), Selex Communications (secure communications), Sikorsky (helicopters), Accenture (advice on defence industry), Portsmouth Aviation (Chemical, Biological, Radiological and Nuclear (CBRN) protection and Pratt & Whitney (aero engines)
+- Director First Defence: 'advice to defence and security companies; personal clients include Vendigital (supply chain management), Raytheon Systems Ltd (defence training systems), Selex Communications (secure communications), Sikorsky (helicopters), Accenture (advice on defence industry), Portsmouth Aviation (Chemical, Biological, Radiological and Nuclear (CBRN) protection and Pratt & Whitney (aero engines)'

 - 'Tri Polus - Management Board'15th November 2010, accessed 16th November 2010